-Contributions to Annual Reviews (and other meetings concerning our students) should:-
+Contributions to Annual Reviews (and other meetings concerning our students) should: -

-- Be written or spoken in a way that is consistent with the ethos of the school so that it may be read or heard by the student him/her self. - Be positive in tone, ensuring that potentially negative observations or phrases are expressed as clear action points.
-The majority of our students have such a low sense of self confidence that a negative comment in such a formal meeting may have a devastating impact. - Make reference to the outcomes in the student's most recent EHCP. - Refer to achievement levels and targets for the previous year (especially by subject teachers, tutors and key workers) in suggesting or setting targets for the coming year.
-You may wish to comment on any change. - Suggest targets and outcomes for the coming year.
+- be written or spoken in a way that is consistent with the ethos of the school so that it may be read or heard by the student him/herself - be positive in tone, ensuring that potentially negative observations or phrases are expressed as clear action points.
+The majority of our students have such a low sense of self confidence that a negative comment in such a formal meeting may have a devastating impact - make reference to the outcomes in the student's most recent EHCP

+- refer to achievement levels and targets for the previous year (especially by subject teachers, tutors and Key Workers) in suggesting or setting targets for the coming year.
+You may wish to comment on any change - suggest targets and outcomes for the coming year - suggest that consideration be given to change in provision if there is evidence that there is a strong case for it.